optimizacija/neovim-config/README.md

 I'm working on this config in my spare time, but lately other side projects are getting in the way.
 I'll try to update it when I can, but also feel free to contribute by submitting a PR with your changes.

+WIP:
+- fix installation process

 Minor:
 - fix angularls
 - add project name to status line
-- fix gitsigns colorscheme issues
 - improve telescope functionality (support regex)

 Major:
 - autoformat (prettier)
 - DAP https://github.com/mfussenegger/nvim-dap
-- fix installation process
-- fix plugins since the new update

 Future:
 - try running LSPInstall automatically for a list of servers in packer